Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 ## The Real-World Scenarios

-Now for the practical questions—the scenarios that come up in actual development.
+Now for the practical questions — the scenarios that come up in actual development.

 ### Sharing Code Between Services